alipay/agentUniverse/docs/guidebook/en/How-to/How_To_Build_A_RAG_Agent.md

   knowledge:
     - 'law_knowledge'
 ```
-We configure the knowledge like this in the YAML file of the Agent.
+The specific configuration for the knowledge, as outlined, is defined in the YAML file of the Agent within the agentunivers.
 For the complete case and how to invoke it, please refer to  [this document](../Examples/Legal_Advice.md).